mattsimpson/docs.mattsimpson.ca/servers/php-application-server.md

     systemctl enable --now supervisord
     ```

-11. Allow HTTP and HTTPS traffic and reload the firewall:
+11. If you have firewalld running, allow HTTP and HTTPS traffic and reload the firewall:
     ```bash
     firewall-cmd --add-service=http --add-service=https --permanent
     firewall-cmd --reload
+    ```

+    If you don't have it running, you may wish to install and enable it:
+    ```bash
+    dnf install -y firewalld
+    systemctl enable --now firewalld
     ```

 ### Create a production environment